lwjglgamedev/lwjglbook-bookcontents-leg/chapter6/chapter6.md

     Z_NEAR, Z_FAR);
 ```

 At this moment we will ignore that the aspect ratio can change (by resizing our window).
-This could be checked in our render method and change our projection matrix accordingly.
+This could be checked in the ```render``` method and change our projection matrix accordingly.

 Now that we have our matrix, how do we use it?
 We need to use it in our shader, and it should be applied to all the vertices.
 At first, you could think in bundling it in the vertex input (like the coordinates and the colours), but think it twice.
 We would be wasting lots of space since the projection matrix should not change even between several render calls.